UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_16.md

 With `.merge()`, we need to identify a column in each dataframe that acts as a connection between them.
-It’s a column where the values in Dataframe A are alike to those in Dataframe B.
+It’s a column where the values in Dataframe A are the same variable to those in Dataframe B. In the easiest situations both columns are named the same thing, but that doesn’t have to be the case.

 Let’s use a subset of the candy bars dataset to explain this concept further.